- Home

 For example, if you had a bigger pension pot and were to take £1,000 from it each month, £250 of this would be tax-free whilst the remaining £750 is taxable.
 Or you could use smaller lump sums to increase your income until you reach State Pension age, currently 66 for both men and women.

 The simplest option is to draw so-called ‘uncrystallised’ pension lump sums’ (UFPLS) from your pot, without going into drawdown or buying an annuity.
 Every time you take a lump sum, the first 25% is tax-free and the rest is taxed as income.
 However, bear in mind that if you do this the maximum amount you can pay into your pension each year and receive tax relief on reduces £10,000 down from the usual £60,000 Annual Allowance, and becomes known as the Money Purchase Annual Allowance (MPAA).
-Read more in our article What is the Money Purchase Annual Allowance
+Read more in our article; What is the Money Purchase Annual Allowance?

 Ultimately, the amount you should ideally take from your pension and the best way to withdraw the money will depend on your personal circumstances.
 Remember that any withdrawals you make beyond your tax-free lump sum will be taxed as income.
-Read more in our article How much tax will I pay when I withdraw my pension?
+Read more in our article; How much tax will I pay when I withdraw my pension?

 Your pension income will be taken into consideration when you’re assessed for means-tested benefits such as tax credits, Universal Credit and housing benefit, so think carefully about the impact that taking tranches or a lump sum of your tax-free cash could have on these and find out whether it will reduce your entitlement.
-Find out more in our article How lump sum payments and savings can affect your benefits.
+Find out more in our article; How lump sum payments and savings can affect your benefits.

 Alternative options

-You should carefully weigh up the pros and cons if you’re considering using your tax-free cash lump sum for another purpose that isn’t an essential financial cost, such as paying off a mortgage, other debts, or to meet everyday costs.
+You should carefully weigh up the pros and cons if you’re considering using your tax-free cash lump sum for another purpose that isn’t an essential financial cost, such as paying off a mortgage or other debts, or to meet everyday costs.
 For example, this may include spending this money on a new car or luxury holiday.
 In this case, it’s particularly important to remember that you don’t need to withdraw the entire lump sum, and that you should only take what you need.

 Other alternatives include, for example, using your lump sum to fund the costs of starting a new business or career change.
 You may want to give some or all of your tax-free lump sum to your children, and if you live for seven years after doing so no Inheritance Tax will be due on this money.
-Read more in our article Which gifts are exempt from Inheritance Tax?
+Read more in our article; Which gifts are exempt from Inheritance Tax?

 Beware of simply taking your tax-free lump sum from your pension without carefully considering what you’ll use this for, and having a specific plan for this money.
 There’s little point taking this money out of your pension for it to sit in a savings account, for example, as over long term periods cash savings are likely to lose value compared to the rising cost of living.
 If you invest this money outside your pension, you may have to pay Capital Gains Tax (CGT) on investment growth and tax on dividend income.